Childs-Cast.jpg

 Do This, Not That: How to Care for Your Child’s Cast

-Physician assistant Allison Tarrasch of CHLA’s Fracture Clinic explains how to keep that protective fiberglass shell from getting wet, causing skin eruptions, or driving your kid mad from itching.
+Physician Assistant Allison Tarrasch of CHLA’s Fracture Clinic explains how to keep that protective fiberglass shell from getting wet, causing skin eruptions, or driving your kid mad from itching.

 Did you hear the one about the patient who slid a butter knife under his cast to try to reach an itch, lost hold of it, and left it there?
 Or the one about the kid who dropped an arcade token into his cast and couldn’t dig it back out?
 Game over, indeed.